 Cloud migration best practices

 If you decided to migrate to cloud, you should be prepared to allocate resources to manage the organizational changes associated with this process.
 You should be smart about cloud migration strategies.
 The largest cloud service providers share the most effective cloud migration strategy steps.
 For example, here’s how Microsoft Azure presents their roadmap:

 Cloud migration strategy Azure is divided into three stages: before migration, during migration, and after migration.
 As you can see in the picture, the first stage is comprised of strategy definition and planning, the second one — preparing environment and workloads, and the third — implementation and management.
-Each stage can’t be ignored and plays its unique and instrumental role in the migration success.
+Each stage can’t be ignored and plays its unique and instrumental role in migration success.